Countless female pioneers have made defining contributions to photography. Jon Devo explores some of the key trailblazers

 Atkins learned about the invention of photography from her conversations with the “father of photography” Sir William Fox Talbot, and was taught the cyanotype technique directly by its inventor, Sir John Herschel, a family friend.

 Using the cyanotype method and handwritten texts, Anna Atkins was one of the first people in history to publish a book using light-sensitive materials in 1843, and in doing so pioneered photography as an accurate medium for scientific illustrations.

 Portrait of Christina Broom circa 1910

-Broom was an independent and resourceful woman who’s work in photography never had the attention it deserves.
+Broom was an independent and resourceful woman whose work in photography never had the attention it deserved.
 Her contribution to documenting some of the pivotal moments in 20th century Britain and breaking down gender stereotypes within the press photography world at a critical time must never be forgotten.

 Frances Benjamin Johnston

-American photographer Frances Benjamin Johnston was one the leading pioneers of photojournalism and political photography in the late 19th century.
-Following some time in Paris, where she was one of the first women to study at the prestigious Academie Julien, Johnston returned to Washington DC during the 1880 and quickly established herself as a professional photographer, running her own business that grew to notoriety and gained respect commercially and within artistic circles.
+American photographer Frances Benjamin Johnston was one of the leading pioneers of photojournalism and political photography in the late 19th century.
+Following some time in Paris, where she was one of the first women to study at the prestigious Academie Julien, Johnston returned to Washington DC during 1880 and quickly established herself as a professional photographer, running her own business that grew in notoriety, and gained respect commercially and within artistic circles.

-A staunch champion for breaking down barriers and encouraging more women to be involved and recognised in the new field of photography, or ‘pictorialism’ as it was known at the time.
-Later in her career Johnstone shifted her focus to landscape/garden images and pioneering archival architecture and documentary photography, travelling widely across the US and Europe for work, research and to deliver lectures on the image creation.
+She was a staunch champion for breaking down barriers and encouraging more women to be involved and recognised in the new field of photography, or ‘pictorialism’ as it was known at the time.
+Later in her career Johnstone shifted her focus to landscape/garden images, and pioneering archival architecture and documentary photography, travelling widely across the US and Europe for work, research and to deliver lectures on image creation.